MichaelSchneeberger/rxbp/README.md

 type.
 A `MultiCast` represents a collection of `Flowable` and can be though of as `Flowable[T[Flowable]]` where T is defined by the user.
-It provide operators through `rxbp.multicast.op` to share `Flowables` but also work with nested `Flowables` in a safe way.
+It provide operators through `rxbp.multicast.op` to share `Flowables` in a safe way.

 ```python
 import rxbp